HugoBlox/theme-academic-cv/content/authors/trypanosomatics/_index.md

 +++

-Our laboratory is interested in the study of human pathogens, particularly those that cause so-called *Neglected Tropical Diseases*.
+Our laboratory is interested in the study of human pathogens, particularly trypanosomes and also others that cause so-called *Neglected Tropical Diseases*.

-We leverage computational tools and large data sets to formulate and guide our research hypotheses in the quest for new drugs and diagnostics.
+We develop computational tools and produce (and re-use) large data sets to formulate and guide our research hypotheses in the quest for new drugs and diagnostics.
+Smart and intensive data integration, data mining, and high-throughput assays and experiments are at the core of our research activities.

 In particular, we have a special interest in the study of trypanosomes such as _Trypanosoma cruzi_ (causative of Chagas disease).

+Wellcome to our electronic home in the web.
+Feel free to browse and poke around.